Share

 More than half of American workers (51.4 percent) make less than $30,000 a year, according to wage statistics reported by the Social Security Administration.
 The average amount is $ 27,457 (2014).
 The U.S. Federal Poverty Guidelines for a family of four is $24,250.

-Update: Five Year Anniversary - YouSue.org to NoSue.org
+Update: YouSue.org to NoSue.org

-Five years ago I started the Justice Network with the domain name YouSue.org.
+Fourteen years ago I started the Justice Network with the domain name YouSue.org.
 This name was chosen in the spirit of YouTube, the video-sharing website that empowered ordinary people to produce and share video.

 Through this website I have met folks from all over the country.
 Some of their stories are profiled here.
 Many have reached the conclusion that America’s justice system is broken.